 The less water you drink, the less milk you will produce.
-Because milk is a liquid, your body will need more than your regular amount of intake.
-Be sure to always have water near you, or else your milk might suddenly drop.
-I am terrible at remembering to drink water throughout the day, but this bottle was a game changer.
+Because milk is a liquid, your body will need more than your regular intake.
+Always have water near you, or your milk might suddenly drop.
+I am terrible at remembering to drink water throughout the day, but this bottle was a game-changer.

 Stress is one of the leading causes of why your milk will drop.
-You tend to stress more when you notice your supply dropping, which ends up hurting your supply even more!
-Stress harms your entire body, including your milk supply.
+You tend to stress more when you notice your supply dropping, hurting your supply even more!
+Stress harms your entire body, including your milk production.

-If you have a plan on how you will sleep and eat, and you have others helping you like your partner, your mom, or others who will help you ensure you adhere to your plan; your stress will decrease and your milk supply won’t drop.
+If you plan how you will sleep and eat and have others helping you, like your partner, your mom, or others who will ensure you adhere to your plan, your stress will decrease, and your milk supply won’t drop.

 Not Nursing on Demand